-Note: You only need to configure all channels as video/key if you wish to record on all channels.
+Note: Is is only necessary to configure all channels as video/key if you wish to record on all channels.

 The Engineering Names for each ClipStore channel will appear in the Local Aux area and/or can be button mapped as desired.